uribench/software-engineering-handbook/README.md

 - **Authored content** that is accessible to the end user from the handbook navigation tree
 - **Configuration data files** to construct the handbook navigation tree

-Contributors are invited to propose additions and improvements to any of these two elements.
+Contributors are invited to propose additions and improvements to any of these two elements following the [contributing guidelines](CONTRIBUTING.md).

 ## Structure of the Repository